-Globevac received commercialisation funding from Business Finland in 2021 to enable preclinical trials for the next two years.
+Globevac received Research to Business commercialisation funding from Business Finland in 2021 to enable preclinical trials for the next two years.

 GlobeVAC is a project which was born 5 years ago in the ImmunoViroTherapy laboratory (IVTlab) lead by Professor Vincenzo Cerullo at Faculty of Pharmacy at University of Helsinki.
 During the years the project proceeded creating a sustainable and affordable way to preserve cancer vaccines mainly with a potential for viral based vaccine to eradicate children disease in poor countries avoiding the need of the cold chain.
 The idea of Professor Vincenzo Cerullo was to find a way to store and ship viruses avoiding them to get inactivated due to unfavorable temperature and climate changes conditions.

-Lately during the pandemic with the clear need for the world to overcome the problem of the cold chain and storing conditions of the SARS-CoV-2 vaccine, the Helsinki Innovation Service Ltd underlined the impact of our technology and suggested us to apply to Business Finland for a R2B application.
+Lately during the pandemic with the clear need for the world to overcome the problem of the cold chain and storing conditions of the SARS-CoV-2 vaccine, the Helsinki Innovation Services Ltd. underlined the impact of our technology and suggested us to apply to Business Finland for a Research to Business funding.

 Business Finland decided to fund the IVTlab for 2 years in which university researchers will confirm and strengthen the proof of concept and move soon to preclinical data.
 Thanks to this funding the IVT team benefits of important resources to acquire pivotal collaborations with expert in the field of biomolecules preservation Professor Kirsi Mikkonen and Dr. Fabio Valoppi and the field of virology Dr. Giuseppe Balistreri.
 From this joint effort among those University of Helsinki top researchers, GlobeVAC aims to develop a technology able to store and preserve vaccines without temperature restrictions.